Updated: Mar 9

 This is important to keep in mind (pun intended) when you read articles about mind-body medicine and hear about mind-body therapies.
 The phrase mind-body is certainly valid—I use it myself as a communication tool—but at some point we also have to pause and look into what exactly we mean by the mind.
 We must be able to define our terms if we wish to develop greater clarity.

 Where is the mind, then?
-While the First Mind is the mind that feels as though it is localized within the body/head, the Second Mind is the greater field of mind that represents itself as the grid of space-time, consistent with the philosophies of advaita vedanta and objective idealism.
-With this understanding of mind, we can appreciate that mind-body medicine still has much latent potential waiting to be accessed.
+While the First Mind is the mind that feels as though it is localized within the body/head, the Second Mind is the field of mind that represents itself as the very grid of space-time and perceived matter.
+With this understanding of mind, we can appreciate that "mind-body" medicine still has much latent potential waiting to be realized.